erik-adelbert/aoc/2023/README.md

 This challenge is a beast!
 I went for the simulation but needed to be faster than fast: I built a custom `bitarray128` with *fast transpose*, *fast rotate* and *fast hash* built upon a custom `uint128` type with almost all the bells and whistles.
 And here it is, solving this challenge in `15ms`!
 The hashing speed enables a standard [`hash map`](https://en.wikipedia.org/wiki/Hash_table#:~:text=In%20computing%2C%20a%20hash%20table,that%20maps%20keys%20to%20values.) to support the cycle detection.

-A fast `bitarray128` transpose and hashing is not easily available and the performances of this bitarray implementation could be worth publishing separately.
+A fast `bitarray128` transpose and hashing is not easily available.

+`<EDIT>` I've reworked this following this [nice design](https://github.com/maneatingape/advent-of-code-rust/blob/main/src/year2023/day14.rs) by `u/maneatingape`

 ## Day 15

 I don't like to fiddle with arrays and slices: Inserting/deleting from arrays is inefficient by nature and usually the sign of a poor design.
 Creating/Updating and then removing `lens` from `slots` is the perfect example:

 - First of all, the problem is almost a *pure* byte one and the (hopefully small) `lens` names can be hashed efficiently.

 - The challenge really describes some kind of [buckets](https://en.wikipedia.org/wiki/Bucket_sort) that support *ops* in *time* this is exactly what [`queues`](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) are made for, not [arrays](https://en.wikipedia.org/wiki/Array_(data_structure))!
 We could say `arrays` are linked to `space` while `queues` are more linked to `time`.